techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 > There can be a delay between when features are released by Microsoft and when they become available on a device make and model.
 If an update isn't available on your device, check with your device manufacturer for information on when it might become available.

 Features with :::image type="icon" source="../media/mtr-pro-icon.png"::: are only available with Teams Rooms Pro license.

+### 1449/1.0.96.2025010301 (January 2025)

+Introduced in this update:

+- **Required updates coming to the session flows:** Starting June 2025, clients more than 5 months old will no longer work.

+Resolved Issues:

+- Resolved an issue where touch screen controls were shown on the Front of Room display after the feature is disabled in settings.
+-	Resolved an issue where some Logi Rally Bar systems failed to swap screens [PM3.1]after restart.
+-	Fixed an issue where some backgrounds weren’t being applied when set on Teams admin center.
+-	Resolved an issue where chat bubbles were not being displayed on some Front of room displays.
+-	Resolved an issue where chats were not being refreshed on the display.
+-	Resolved an issue where content sharing in meetings would stop in a dual display setup.
+-	Resolved an issue where some meeting participants might be displayed as Unverified even when they shouldn’t be.

 ### 1449/1.0.96.2024110701 (November 2024)